-Following the release of the latest Ofcom Children and Parents: Media Use and Attitudes report 2016, we’ve summarised the key findings it reveals.
+Following the release of the Ofcom’s latest Children and Parents: Media Use and Attitudes report 2016, we’ve summarised the key findings it reveals.

 Ofcom latest report shows that children’s internet use has reached record highs, with young people aged 5-15 spending around 15 hours each week online – overtaking time spent watching a TV set for the first time.